-Ensure that adult leaders and Scouts alike present themselves properly dressed in their uniforms.
+Uniform Inspection Sheet for Scouts and leaders ensure that adults and Scouts alike present themselves properly dressed in their uniforms.

-In order to minimize human impact on fragile ecosystems, the Boy Scouts of America emphasizes these practices for all troops, and crews planning to use wilderness areas.
+Wilderness Use Policy: In order to minimize human impact on fragile ecosystems, the BSA emphasizes these practices for all troops, and crews planning to use wilderness areas.

 Other Leader Resources

 The district is a division of the council that helps bring Scouting to your local area.
 Districts focus on membership, unit support, fundraising, training, district activities and promoting advancement and camping.
 There are a variety of volunteers on the district committee who can help including the district training chair, district advancement chair, district activities chair and district finance chair.
 Commissioners are volunteers who help Scout units succeed and can be a valuable resource.
 Each district has a district executive who is a Scouting professional available to answer your questions and can help explain BSA policies.
 A good place to meet district volunteers and other leaders in your area is at the district monthly roundtable meeting.